Ramanujan Bigraphs: Cayley Bigraphs

 \begin{rem} In the Cayley case, we could have also labeled the right vertices by their neighbor-sets in the left side.
 This would give

 and then edges are given by membership, i.e.\ $\ell\sim r$ if and only if $\ell\in r$ for $\ell\in L,r\in R$ (this was used in Example \ref{exa:X2q}).
-In the Schreier case, however, such a presentation is not always possible since two right vertices might have the same neighbors. \end{rem}
+In the Schreier case, however, such a presentation is not always possible since two different right vertices might have the same set of neighbors. \end{rem}

-\begin{rem} If $H\trianglelefteq G$ and the quotient map $\phi\colon G\rightarrow G/H$ is injective on $\{1\}\cup\bigcup_{i}S^{i}$, then by construction
+\begin{rem} If $H\trianglelefteq G$ and the quotient map $\phi\colon G\rightarrow G/H$ is injective on $\{1\}\cup\bigcup_iS^i$, then by construction